-1. Committed an act outside of Canada that would constitute an offence under a Federal statute
+1. You must have committed an act outside of Canada that would constitute an offence under a Federal statute.

-2. Been convicted of, or admit to committing the act
+2. You must have been convicted of, or admitted to committing the act.

-3. Five years must have passed since all sentences have been completed, including jail, fines and probation
+3. Five years must have passed since the full sentence or sentences were completed, including jail time, fines, and probation.

-For criminal rehabilitation applications involving non-serious criminality, the processing times are considerably faster and the processing fees are considerably less ($200 CAD) than they are for serious criminality.
+For criminal rehabilitation applications involving non-serious criminality, the processing times are considerably faster and the processing fees are considerably less than they are for serious criminality.

 The procedure for applying for criminal rehabilitation is the same whether or not the offence constitutes serious or non-serious criminality.
 It is in the manner in which the application is processed at the Canadian visa office that distinguishes the two.

-To find out if the offence you have been convicted of constitutes serious criminality call us or fill out the form above.
+To find out if the offence you have been convicted of constitutes serious criminality call us or fill out our free assessment form above.